-- Teacher: In our last three lessons, we read a variety of literary texts.
-There were two short stories a fable and a folktale, and two short literary descriptions from a longer narrative (novel). - Teacher displays and reads questions.
-Teacher elicits answers from the students orally to Question 1 before giving class 3 minutes to write their answers to Question 2 on the worksheet.
+- Teacher: In our last 3 lessons we read a variety of literary texts.
+There were two short stories a fable and a folk tale, and two short literary descriptions from a longer narrative (novel). - Teacher displays and reads questions.
+Teacher elicits answers from students orally to Question 1 before giving class 3 minutes to write their answers to Question 2 on the worksheet.